astrolang/astro/README.md

 # Astro
-Astro is a high-performance statically-typed programming language that compiles to WebAssembly, with syntax silimar to Python and numerical-computing orientation similar to Julia.
+Astro is a high-performance statically-typed programming language that compiles to WebAssembly, with syntax similar to Python and numerical-computing orientation similar to Julia.

 Astro provides a sophisticated compiler with full type inference, compile-time garbage collection, and an extensive mathematical function library.